MayuriSutar12/protocol_8_api_doc/create-st-1.md

 ## Overview

-This API creates a security token (ST) using Scalar DL.
+This API creates a security token (ST) using ScalarDL.
+It ensures input validation, interacts with ScalarDL for token creation, and handles potential errors like duplicate token IDs or invalid issuer IDs.

 ---